lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="testing">Testing</h4>

-Basically, an engineer tests interfaces, not implementation details – by calling public APIs with some input data and asserting expected outputs.
+An engineer tests interfaces, not implementation – by calling public APIs and asserting the expected output against an input.

 Testing purposes don't intervene in the principles of encapsulation.
 If anything is wanted to be overridden or substantiated in testing code, protocols and their mock or stub implementations are always to the rescue.